-- (4) Journal Assignment 25%.
+(4) Journal Assignment 25%.
 Each student will submit a written assignment that consists of an essay explaining a single, original research article (the target article) concerning any topic in the area of developmental disabilities.
 This assignment MUST BE A DIFFERENT TOPIC FROM your lecture, reading, and abstract assignment.
 Your target article must be a primary research paper that has been published in a peer-reviewed (refereed) journal within the last six (6) years (i.e., 2005 or later).
-Following initial grading all students will be given an opportunity to revise their paper for a higher grade.
+Following initial grading all students will be given an opportunity to revise their paper ONCE for a higher grade.
 An information sheet for this assignment will be available on Moodle and will be discussed during the introductory classes.
-First submissions of this assignment are due IN CLASS on Thursday, March 15, 2012. - (5) Final Exam (15%).
-A conceptual, take-home, cumulative exam will be distributed at the last scheduled class of the semester (April 17).
-Questions will be of essay format and will require full referencing.
-This exam is due no later than Tuesday, April 24 by 4:00 pm in the dropbox located adjacent to D866.
+This assignment must be submitted in class on Thursday, March 15, 2012.

+(5) Final Exam (15%).
+A conceptual, take-home, cumulative exam will be distributed in the last scheduled class of the semester.
+Material to be covered on this exam will be discussed in class prior to its distribution.
+Questions will be of essay format, and will require full referencing.